LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Rank replies based on how well they adhere to the guidelines.
 Factual accuracy and helpfulness are first and foremost.
 - Penalize replies that fail to provide adequate warnings or caveats.
 - Penalize replies that are difficult to read due to a lack of formatting, capitalization or other errors.
+- Penalize replies if the requested information is obfuscated by superfluous details that make up a large part of the message.

 ### Don't: